 To excel, you should set the bar high.
 Setting low targets may help you to achieve it quicker and easier, but ultimately it’s all about achieving maximum targets.

 Targets must be set in a calculated form.
-A leader must always keep their expectations high because of all the willpower of a leader that thrives team to achieve it.
+A leader must always keep their expectations high because of the willpower of a leader that thrives team to achieve it.

 15. Analyzing Business Performance